Isabel-gt/Election_Analysis/README.md

 # Election_Analysis
-Using Python to make an election analysis
+Using Python to make an analysis of an election